david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
+*5th July 2020*
+Fixed bug in register allocation.
+I had rax as in the calldefs.
+This was preventing the register allocation from generating correct assignments.

+I have found another bug in escapes, where an array is defined at a lower level and an variable is declared using the array subscript;

+Subscription call...

+init variable => get current frames static link, this points to parent frames frame pointer.
+Use this to reference the varible access.

 *26th June 2020*
 Bug in recursive declarion of functions. if a is declared before b  and a calls b, we get a label error.
 Fixed static link bug.
 Queens and merge are now passing.